OPEN WEEKEND – Saturday, Sunday 13th & 14th August

 Crowle Peatland Railway was formed to preserve the history and heritage of peat extraction in the Humberhead Peatlands – in particular, the story of the peatland railways.

-Ahead of a momentous occasion – our first public open day – it seems appropriate to sketch out how far the CPR, supported by our funding partners, has come in the last few months.
 The Crowle Peatland Railway is part of the Isle of Axholme and Hatfield Chase Landscape Partnership and has been funded thanks to money raised by National Lottery Players, awarded by the National Lottery Heritage Fund.
 The maintenance shed was made possible with a grant from the SSE Keadby Wind Farm Fund and support from North Lincolnshire Council

 Following the completion of the Romney hut running shed and workshop we were able to start building a railway at last.

 Our Motorail ‘Simplex’ 0-4-0 DM works No 40s302 of 1967, seen here in ‘as found’ condition out on the moors at Bank Top, began to receive much needed TLC at North Lindsey College engineering dept. Scunthorpe in 2019.
 After this it was brought back to our maintenance shed where it has been put back together and restored to the condition when working on the moors.
 The engine was surprisingly good internally despite years dumped in the open.

 The three Schöma 0-4-0 diesel-hydraulic locos are all under cover and railed along with two of their associated slave units Schöma works 5220 “The Thomas Buck” is currently in working order and will be paired with slave unit 5221.
 Works 5129 runs, but is in need of work on the ancillaries,